Brunosalesb/today-i-learned/react-native/getTheNameOfRoute.md

-You can get the of a route using:
+You can get the name of a route using:

 ```html
 import {useRoute} from '@react-navigation/native';